PioterAndrzejewski/PioterAndrzejewski/README.md

 ## Front-End Developer (JS, TS, React, Next)

-🔭 Currently working at DeveloArt (Software House from Poland).
+🔭 Currently working at DeveloArt (Software House from Poland) as part-time trainee.
 I work with great people and we are using great technologies!
 As this is a part-time job, I am open to new projects!

   ##  Feel free to reach out 💬